-Further the resin shows high robustness against interference by elevated amounts of Zn and Ni, even at 1g of Ni or Zn per g of CU Resin employed the D_w [Cu] remains greater than 1000.
+Further the resin shows high robustness against interference of elevated amounts of Zn and Ni, even at 1 g of Zn or Ni per g of CU Resin employed the $D{\rm w}$ (Cu) remains greater than 1000.

 A simple and fast method for the separation of Cu from irradiated targets was developed by Dirks. et al. allowing to obtain highly pure Cu in a very small volume (1 - 1.5 mL) in less then 10 min using a vacuum assisted separation setup.